Social Challenges & Autism Spectrum Disorders

 Social Disorders & Learning Challenges

-We are highly committed to identifying and determining effective ways of treating learning disorders, as we have found that trouble with school learning and work production (particularly when it goes unidentified and/or untreated) often creates as much stress, frustration, and discouragement for students on the spectrum as their social difficulties do.
+We are committed to identifying and determining effective ways to approach learning disorders, as we have found that trouble with school learning and work production (particularly when it goes unidentified and/or untreated) often creates as much stress, frustration, and discouragement for students on the spectrum as their social difficulties do.
 One of the major goals of our evaluations is therefore to identify any existing learning disabilities and to help students with social disorders gain the services they need to address them.

 Our diagnostic evaluations are specifically tailored to address questions regarding social challenges and possible social disorder/autism spectrum disorder diagnoses.

-Please click HERE to find out more about our treatment options for individuals with social challenges or on the autism spectrum.
+Please click here to learn more about our treatment options for individuals with social challenges or on the autism spectrum.